 Key takeaway

-Helix Core Cloud is the newest fully managed cloud solution for Helix Core.
+P4 Cloud (Helix Core Cloud) is a fully managed, ready to deploy, cloud solution for Helix Core.
 It’s built for teams of up to 50 users looking to shift from on-prem setups to the cloud.
 Easy to set up and scalable to 32TB, it lets you store and manage code without worrying about infrastructure or maintenance.

 Pros

-- Zero infrastructure management: Helix Core Cloud allows teams to focus on development without the need to manage hardware or infrastructure.
+• P4 Cloud (Helix Core Cloud) allows teams to focus on development without the need to manage hardware or infrastructure.

-- Cost-effective: Ideal for teams that don’t want to deal with the upfront costs of infrastructure and would prefer predictable, subscription-based pricing.
+• Ideal for teams that don’t want to deal with the upfront costs of infrastructure and prefer predictable, subscription-based pricing.

 Cons

-- 50 user limit: Helix Core Cloud is designed for teams of up to 50 users.
-Larger teams may need to consider other options, like self-hosted or Assembla.
+• P4 Cloud is designed for teams of up to 50 users.
+Larger teams need to consider other options, like self-hosted (either on-premises solutions or a managed private cloud) or Assembla.

-- Additional costs for storage and egress: Although 64 GB of storage is included, additional storage incurs extra costs.
-Similarly, network egress overages are charged separately, and there are no proactive notifications for these overages
+• Although 64 GB of storage is included, additional storage incurs extra costs.
+Similarly, network egress overages are charged separately, and there are no proactive notifications for these overages.

-- Potential latency for large files: Though global availability is a benefit, you may still experience some delays depending on your cloud region and connection when dealing with very large codebases.
+• Though global availability is a benefit, you may still experience some delays when dealing with very large codebases, depending on your cloud region and connection.

 Key takeaway